-In 2004, the founder Francesco Caleffi passed the baton to his son Marco, opening a new cycle, closely tied to the past yet with a contemporary approach.
+In 2004, the founder Francesco Caleffi passed the baton to his son Marco, leading to a new era, rooted in tradition yet with a modern and innovative approach.
 The managerial structure was revised with a view to the growth of what had become a multinational business.
-Major investments are still being made in the production site, strategically remaining exclusively in Italy.
-Further sales offices were opened abroad and complementary companies were purchased also in the 2000s, to consolidate the idea of the group it has become today.
-A group whose core business is to provide high-quality solutions for sustainable domestic comfort and for which sustainable commitment is a mindset, a way of being and acting, the concrete contribution to the ecological and social transition.
+Significant investments in innovation, sustainability and efficiency continue to be made at the production site, kept in Italy for precise strategic reasons: to guarantee quality competitiveness and global growth.
+International expansion through new sales offices abroad and the acquisition of complementary companies, which has continued also in the second decade of 2000, has strengthened the group identity, which today stands out for its commitment to supplying high-quality solutions for sustainable domestic comfort.
+This commitment goes beyond our products: it is our way of thinking, being and acting, offering a concrete contribution to the ecological and social transition.